donour/LotusECMLogger/README.md

 - **Capture Lotus-specific data**: Log unique parameters such as variable cam control, knock control, and more.
 - **Free and open source**: No cost, no restrictions, and community-driven development.

+## Supported Adapters

+LotusECMLogger should work with an J2534-compliant pass-thru device connected via USB.
+Popular options include:

+- **Tactrix OpenPort 2.0**: A widely used J2534 device known for its reliability and performance.
+- **GO-DIAG GD101**: Low-cost J2534 device.

 ## User Interface Features

 LotusECMLogger provides a tabbed interface with specialized tools for different diagnostic and logging tasks: